Uday-461/portfolio/content/post/how-i-built-rag-system/index.md

 - 3,000+ product categories with 10+ levels of nesting
 - Constantly evolving requirements and regulations
 - Different compliance needs for different categories
-- No search interface—only manual browsing
+- No search interface-only manual browsing

 ## Initial Approaches That Failed